hipeta/metap/README.md

 (defclass some-class4 (some-class1) ())
 ```

+Also see cl-singleton-mixin (https://github.com/hipeta/cl-singleton-mixin) which is written by using metap.

 ## Installation

 1. Download metap and move the directory to quicklisp local-project directory.
 1. (ql:quickload :metap)

-See cl-singleton-mixin (https://github.com/hipeta/cl-singleton-mixin) which is written by using metap.

 ## License